urlscan/urlscan-cli/README.md

 ### Proxy

 `HTTP_PROXY` and `HTTPS_PROXY` environment variables are respected by default.
-Additionally, you can set the proxy via `--proxy` option:
+Additionally, you can set the proxy via the `--proxy` option:

 ```bash
 urlscan --proxy http://proxy:1234 <command>